embarklabs/subspace/README.md

 const Subspace = require('./dist/node.js');
 ```

-The browser version can be found at `dist/browser.js`
+The browser version can be found at `dist/browser.js`.
+You can also check the examples in `test/`.

 ## License
 MIT